BhavyaBhola/Aerial-Image-Segmentation/README.md

 Dataset used ----> https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery

-The dataset contains aerial imagery of dubai and corresponding masks donating 6 classes.
+The dataset contains aerial imagery of dubai and corresponding masks donating 6 classes.The model trained here has an accuracy score of 0.756

 ## Images